 As the roots took hold, the sport started getting younger.
-For his part, Lipsett felt like he knew what to expect when he got to Vancouver.
+Lipsett felt like he knew what to expect when he got to Vancouver.
 With an average age of about 23, the U.S. squad captured gold in a 2-0 win over Japan.

 In sports with the limited cache of sled hockey, gold medals don’t lead to SportsCenter highlights, let alone even professional contracts.
 They do, however, lead to greater participation.
 USA Hockey now claims approximately 1,500 sled hockey participants across the country.
-If you’re into percentages, that’s an increase of more than 2,000 percent in the last 12 years.
+That’s an increase of more than 2,000 percent in the last 12 years.

 In between Olympiads, ice hockey players go back to their day jobs as professional ice hockey players.
 Sled hockey players go back to day jobs that you and I can relate to.
 On weekends, they must introduce others to their sport, sometimes through hands-on clinics at community rinks.
 The local grapefruit store is still an option too, but recruiting disabled athletes to sled hockey by getting them on the ice at an early age is becoming more popular.

 “Now, players start at 7, 8 years old,” Lipsett said.